Try for the prize! In the right sidebar on our website, you will see the Advocacy Challenge link.

 Other Speakers include: Brian Cannon One VA 2021 Chris Piper Commissioner of Elections Walt Latham VRAV Voter Registrars Association of Virginia Andy Goddard VACPS Virginia Center for Public Safety Megan Rhyne VCOG Virginia Center for Open Government Ashna Khana ACLU American Civil Liberties Union Kati Hornung VAratifyERA Campaign Tarina Keene NARAL – Naral Pro Choice Virginia Jill Hanken VPLC Virginia Poverty Law Center Kim Bobo VICPP Virginia Interfaith Center for Public Policy Chris Duncombe TCI The Commonwealth Institute for Fiscal Analysis Rhonda Thissen NAMI National Alliance of Mental Health of Virginia Corrina Beall Sierra Club / VA Chapter Danny Plaugher VTA Virginia Transit Association Sylvia Rogers AAUW American Association of University Women Brian Koziol Executive Director of Virginia Housing Alliance

 Attend our breakfast and hear speakers from our partner organizations in the morning for $20.

+A full day pass that includes breakfast, all day speakers and a plated lunch with a special presenter is $50.
 If you wish to pay by check, just select that option and either bring a check for the exact amount made out to League of Women Voters of Virginia Education Fund or mail to

 Treasurer, 804 Ridge Place, Falls Church, VA 22046.